rutrader/TrackTak/packages/dcf-react/README.md

 ## Components

-Each component has jsdoc comments on it which describes the props and what it does.
-See that for more information.
 You don't need all of these components if you don't want.

 For example PastFundamentals can be removed if you have your own fundamentals page.
+See the example link at the top of this readme for more info.

 - <CompanyOverviewStats />
 - <PastFundamentals />